ASU-Ziyi-Zhang/cav_pcc_evaluation/README.md

-# Connected & Autonomous Vehicle Control and Multi-aspect Evaluation
+# Connected & Autonomous Vehicle Controller and Multi-aspect Evaluation

 A collection of calibrated SUMO scenarios and connected/autonomous vehicle (CAV) controllers for microsimulation of mixed traffic.
 The repository uses the TraCI API and optional compiled controllers (codegen + C/C++) to directly command CAV longitudinal behavior in simulation.